Enabling Secure Access for a Remote Workforce

 What collaboration tools should I use?

-One of the biggest challenges of a decentralized workforce is ensuring that employees are empowered with the right tools.
-Over the past few years, we’ve seen many organizations adopting digital productivity applications such as Zoom, Slack and Box to enable their workforce to collaborate remotely.
+One of the biggest challenges of a decentralised workforce is ensuring that employees are empowered with the right tools.
+Over the past few years, we’ve seen many organisations adopting digital productivity applications such as Zoom, Slack and Box to enable their workforce to collaborate remotely.